 • Ability to recognize the importance of self-care.

 • Ability to provide person-centred care that focuses on improving outcomes.

 • Excellent critical thinking and decision-making skills, with the ability to solve complex problems.

 • Registration with the Yukon Registered Nurses Association as a Nurse Practitioner, in good standing

 • TB screening

-Work Environment: Clients who are ill or have communicable diseases; lab specimens and body fluids; potential needle punctures; intoxicated, confused or combative clients, or clients with a high level of emotional needs; direct and vicarious trauma which may lead to post-traumatic stress disorder; radiation (X-rays); chemical supplies which may be caustic; driving in adverse weather and road conditions; video display terminals for extended periods of time.
+Job Requirements: Exposure to clients who are ill or have communicable diseases; lab specimens and body fluids, and potential needle punctures; intoxicated, confused, or combative clients or clients with high level of emotional needs; direct and vicarious trauma, which may lead to post-traumatic stress disorder; radiation (X-rays); chemical supplies, which may be caustic; driving in adverse weather and road conditions; video display terminals for extended periods of time.

 Learn more about us!

 We are the Yukon public service.
 Every day, we come together to serve the people who live here, and to make a difference in so many ways—from simple to extraordinary and everything in between.
 Here, you will find the diverse opportunities you desire to develop your career while enjoying a warm sense of community and vibrant artistic, cultural and recreational amenities, all set in a spectacular natural environment.